Imported Horses – Registration

 The search for a Spanish horse to buy should start in the UK where there are plenty of people who will gladly show you their horses, offering help and advice.
 If you can’t find what you are looking for here, then the option to buy abroad can be straightforward if you follow your head and not your heart.
 Be sensible about prices, if it is really cheap ask yourself why?
 Often the price stated is negotiable, but remember the agent will want at least the standard 10% commission, some include this in the price given, others separately – make sure you find out about this too.
 Agents are there to help you, so they should arrange all the paperwork at the external end and transportation.
 All fees should be transparent and you should receive a written copy of the vetting with the name and address of the veterinary surgeon.
 This should be received before you pay anything and if in Spanish translated properly.
 Do not go by word of mouth.

-Our National Breed Association is a Passport Issuing Office (PIO) for DEFRA, and is also the UK National Office for the Spanish Studbook – ANCCE-LGPRE, Sevilla, Spain.
+Our National Breed Association is an Equine Passport Issuing Office (PIO) for DEFRA, and is also the UK National Office for the Spanish Studbook – ANCCE-LGPRE, Sevilla, Spain.

 It is a legal requirement under British Equine Law to register any imported horse with the relevant PIO within 30 days of arrival in the UK.

-This requirement applies to Purebred Spanish Horses (also known as Pura Raza Española or PRE) , and to pedigree and non-pedigree PRE Partbreds, and to non-pedigree horses of Spanish type (also known nowadays as ‘Andalusians’).
+This requirement applies to Purebred Spanish Horses (also known as Pura Raza Española or PRE) , and to pedigree and non-pedigree horses with 25% or more PRE blood registerable as PRE Fusion Horses (previously known as PRE Partbreds), and to non-pedigree horses of Spanish type (also known nowadays as ‘Andalusians’).
 Registration with BAPSH Ltd will ensure that:-

 a) The Passport will be updated with your ownership details, stamped & signed by your PIO according to UK and EU Law.